 - Black Pepper, to taste

 1.)
 Preheat oven to 400°F. Prep: Slice tomatoes and peel and smash garlic cloves.
 Line a baking sheet with aluminum foil and/or lightly grease with olive oil.
 Lay tomatoes on pan and drizzle with 2 tbsp. olive oil.
 Season with S&P. Smash garlic cloves (leaving paper shell on) and place on sheet.
 Roast in oven for 15-17 minutes.

 2.)
 Meanwhile, roughly chop onion and chiffonade basil leaves.
 Place a medium saucepan on medium heat, add 2 tbsp. olive oil and butter.
 Add onion and S&P to taste.
 Sauté until tender, about 6-7 minutes, stirring occasionally.
 Add crushed chicken bouillon cubes and stir until dissolved.
 Add diced tomatoes, water, dried basil leaves, garlic powder, sugar, tomato paste, 1 tsp. salt, and pepper (to taste).

 3.)
 Let simmer for about 8-10 minutes, stirring occasionally, until slightly reduced.
 Remove tomatoes from oven and add to soup along with roasted garlic.

 4.)
 Turn heat down to medium-low and add basil leaves, heavy cream, parmesan cheese, and balsamic glaze.
 Let simmer for 5-7 minutes.

 5.)
 Remove from heat and add to blender.
 Blend until desired consistency.

 6.)
-Drizzle with balsamic glaze and serve alongside your favorite grilled cheese, enjoy!
+Drizzle with balsamic glaze, top with fresh parmesan cheese, and serve alongside your favorite grilled cheese, enjoy!

 - This recipe can be doubled, tripled, etc. for however many you’re serving.